ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 This is true whether the contents are parsed from the token itself or sent in an introspection response.

 While an RS will sometimes need this information for processing, it's often the case that an RS is exposed to these details only in passing, and not intentionally.
-For example, disclosure of a medical record number in the contents of an access token usable for both medial and non-medical APIs.
+For example, consider a client that is issued an access token that is usable for both medical and non-medical APIs.
+If this access token contains a medical record number to facilitate the RS serving the medical API, then any RS for a non-medical API would also learn the user's medical record number in the process, even though that API has no need to make such a correlation.

+To mitigate this, a formatted token could contain separate sections targeted to different RS's to segregate data.
-To mitigate this, the a limited token introspection response can be used, as defined in {{introspection}}.
+Alternatively, token introspection can be used to limit the data returned to each RS, as defined in {{introspection}}.

 ## Token Use Disclosure through Introspection